ZupIT/beagle-docs/content/en/Resources/Style/WEB.md

 ### Inserting a class on components

 The process to insert a class to a component varies according to the framework you're using.
-Check out the step by step of each case in the following tabs:
+Check out the steps of each case in the following tabs:

 {{< tabs id="T84" >}}
 {{% tab name="Angular" %}}